Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Introduction

-In mmWave communications, a large number of antennas at the APs not only provide beamforming gains to compensate for the propagation loss in mmWave channels, but also enhance favorable propagation \cite{chen2018channel}.
-In particular, it is shown, in \cite{chen2018channel}, that given a fixed total number of antennas at the APs, using more antennas at fewer APs is more beneficial than deploying more APs with fewer antennas in terms of favorable propagation and channel hardening.
-However, an excessively large amount of power can be consumed in this deployment because signal processing in the conventional digital domain requires a dedicated RF chain and analog-to-digital converter (ADC) for each antenna.
-Therefore, energy-efficient HBF schemes dedicated to \cfmimo systems are required, but only limited works exist in the literature focusing on the optimization of HBF for \cfmimo systems.
-Specifically, in \cite{li2018performance, alonzo2017cell, femenias2019cell, alonzo2019energy}, the analog beamformers are all separately generated at the APs based on the local CSI, which are similar to HBF schemes for small-cell mmWave massive MIMO systems when each AP in the \cfmimo system is considered as a base station in the small-cell system.
-The antenna-selection (AS) schemes, which are proposed for the transceiver with a limited number of RF chains in \cite{tai2015low, liu2016energy}, can be applied to \cfmimo systems to reduce power consumption.
-However, they can cause performance degradation, especially for HBF in the highly correlated channels of mmWave communication \cite{gao2018low}.
+In mmWave communications, a large number of antennas at the APs not only provide beamforming gains to compensate for the propagation loss in mmWave channels, but also enhance favorable propagation \cite{chen2018channel}. {In particular, it is shown in \cite{chen2018channel} that given a fixed total number of antennas at the APs, employing more antennas at fewer APs is more beneficial than deploying more APs with fewer antennas in terms of favorable propagation and channel hardening.
+Furthermore, large antenna arrays at the APs can achieve high beamforming gains to overcome the severe path loss in mmWave communication.
+However, an excessively high power consumption is required in this deployment because signal processing in the conventional digital domain requires a dedicated RF chain and analog-to-digital converter (ADC) for each antenna.
+Therefore, energy-efficient HBF schemes dedicated to \cfmimo systems are required, but only limited works exist in the literature focusing on the optimization of HBF for \cfmimo systems.} Specifically, in \cite{li2018performance, alonzo2017cell, femenias2019cell, alonzo2019energy}, the analog beamformers are all separately generated at the APs based on the local CSI, which are similar to HBF schemes for small-cell mmWave massive MIMO systems when each AP in the \cfmimo system is considered as a base station in the small-cell system. {The antenna-selection (AS) schemes, which are proposed for the transceiver with a limited number of RF chains in \cite{tai2015low, liu2016energy}, can be applied to \cfmimo systems to reduce power consumption.
+However, they can cause performance degradation, especially for HBF in the highly correlated channels of mmWave communication \cite{gao2018low}.}